Retail Insider ‘Transforming Retail Awards’ 2020

 The Judging Process

 Entry applications will be judged by an independent panel of experts chosen by Glynn Davis, editor of Retail Insider.
-The judges comprise: Paul Clarke, CTO, Ocado; Paul Wilkinson, head of product for space, range and display, Tesco; Martin Newman, founder, Customer First Group; Lawrence Shaw, CEO, Sitemorse; Simon Calver, head of venture investments, BGF Ventures; Edwina Dunn, CEO, Starcount; Sarah McVittie, co-founder, Dressipi, Clodagh Moriarty, group chief digital officer, Sainsbury’s; Craig Smith, digital commerce director, Ted Baker.
+The judges comprise: Paul Wilkinson, senior product manager for Alexa shopping, Amazon; Martin Newman, founder, Customer First Group; Lawrence Shaw, CEO, Sitemorse; Simon Calver, head of venture investments, BGF Ventures; Edwina Dunn, CEO, Starcount; Sarah McVittie, co-founder, Dressipi and Dave Elston, digital consultant.

-The announcement of winning entries will be at an evening event to be held on 09 October 2019 at Sourced Market in Marylebone, London to which all shortlisted entrants and sponsors will be invited along with other senior executives in the retail industry.
-The evening will also include a tutored beer tasting and plenty of networking opportunities.
+The announcement of winning entries will be at an evening event to be held on a date TBC in late October 2020 to which all shortlisted entrants and sponsors will be invited along with other senior executives in the retail industry.